Skip to content

 This is a recorded webinar facilitated by Kent Educational Psychology and working with Kent Parents and Carers Together (PACT) where the topic of ‘what is anxiety’ and emotion based school avoidance are discussed alongside parents sharing their lived experience of how their children experienced these difficulties.
 Practical strategies and suggestions are discussed and ways to support themselves and work constructively with their child’s school.
 Please share this freely with parents and carers.

 The Parent Resource Pack (PDF, 891.8 KB) is available now for download.
 Parents will arrange a meeting with their child’s school to discuss the support plan in place for their child so it can be jointly agreed and reviewed.
+As a parent or carer please complete this evaluation form of the Phase 1 EBSA training for parents.
+Thank you.

 Mindfulness Attention Programme (MAP)